Plant-Root-Soil-Interactions-Modelling/CRootBox/README.md

 # CRootBox

-The fastest way to try CRootBox is to read the examples.
-Just uncomment the desired example in the `examples/main.cpp` file and compile and run it.
+The fastest way to try CRootBox is to read the tutorial and look at the examples in C++ or Python.

+For C++ just uncomment the desired example in the `examples/main.cpp` file, compile and run it.
 ```bash
 cmake .
 make